 Using AI Tools for Metacognitive Support

-Use metacognitive tech carefully, avoiding learner reliance.
-Teachers should reduce AI prompts as self-questioning improves.
-Learners should regulate their own thinking (Winne, 2017; Azevedo & Cromley, 2004; Dignath & Büttner, 2008).
+Use metacognitive tech with care, so learners do not rely on it.
+Teachers should reduce AI prompts as learners get better at self-questioning.
+The aim is for learners to regulate their own thinking (Winne, 2017; Azevedo & Cromley, 2004; Dignath & Büttner, 2008).

 Cognition includes mental processes like memory (learning).
 Metacognition means knowing and controlling these processes.
 A learner uses cognition to recall times tables.
 A learner uses metacognition to check understanding and choose revision (Flavell, 1979).
 Brown (1987) said it directs and monitors the learner.

-Metacognition means learners plan, monitor, and evaluate their learning.
-A Year 8 learner might plan essay structure first.
-While writing, they add evidence after noticing a lack.
-They check for clarity when rereading (Nelson, 1996; Flavell, 1979).
-The EEF says metacognition boosts progress seven months.
+Metacognition means learners plan, monitor and evaluate their learning.
+A Year 8 learner can plan essay structure first, notice missing evidence while writing, and check clarity when rereading (Nelson, 1996; Flavell, 1979).
+The EEF reports an average of eight months' additional progress for metacognition and self-regulation approaches, with implementation caveats.

 Evidence-Based Strategies to Develop Both Skills